nguyenngochuy91/makePlan/README.md

 # makePlan
 ## Purpose

-makePlan is a tool to help user create plan for a trip.
-User will input attractions name and address, and the tool will output the shortest tour that visit every place.
-In the future, it will guarantee the following features:
+**makePlan** is a tool to help users creating plan for trips.
+Users will input attractions name and address, and the tool will output the shortest tour that visit every place.
+In the future, **makePlan** will guarantee the following features:
-* It will visit restaurants for lunch and dinner time
+* The route will visit restaurants for lunch and dinner time
-* It will check for opening time and close time for museum, restaurants, ...
+* The route will check for opening time and closing time for museums, restaurants, ...
-* It will check transportation time, so it will provide a plan with timing detail
+* The route will provide guide line time to visits the places

 ## Requirements
 * [Python 3+](https://www.python.org/download/releases/3.0/)